 When babies are born by Cesarean, they miss out on establishing a strong, normal immune system.

-- When a baby is born by Cesarean section, that baby misses out on picking up the mother’s immune system that she passes on to her child through her vagina, and even her fecal matter.
+- When a baby is born by Cesarean section, that baby misses out on picking up the mother’s immune system that she passes on to her child through her vagina, and even her fecal matter(Yeah!
+I know GROSS!).
 The majority, 80%, of the mother’s immune system, exists in her digestive tract and her vagina.
 Baby doesn’t pass through her vagina and misses out on picking up the good, healthy bacteria that establishes baby’s immune system.

 - The baby does get exposed to some good bacteria from the placenta, and the amniotic fluid.
 But not enough to make up for what is missed through a vaginal birth.

 - Mother’s bacteria changes in the last trimester, increasing the amounts of lactobacilli in both her vagina and her intestines.
 It’s this lactobacilli that will colonize the baby through the mouth, eyes, ears, and the skin as he/she passes through the birth canal.
-This lactobacilli bacteria is good bacteria and helps baby digest milk among other benefits.
+This lactobacilli bacteria is good bacteria and helps baby digest milk and other myriad of benefits.